snehal08/ML1819--task-104--team-12/README.md

 Dataset - Contains data regarding wine quality, depending on various attributes.
 It is included as "winequality.csv" here.
 (Source: https://www.kaggle.com/aleixdorca/wine-quality )

-Aim - To predict the quality of wine from the given data
+Aim - To predict the quality of wine from the given data, and to observe how prediction varies with increasing amount of data

+Algorithms Used - a) Gaussian Naive Bayes
+                  b) Decision Tree Classifier
+                  c) Random Forest Classifier

 Evaluation Metrics - Accuracy and F1 Score